 You can get a good sound check by mixing the band on the ply or going one player at a time.
 Just make sure that the mics are working.

 Set the main mix level to 0, then turn up the volume fader of every channel and adjust to a desirable level.
 Finally, use the EQ, FX, and compression to channels balancing the performance.

 Powered Mixer To Passive Speakers

 Powered mixers are built to power passive speakers.
-However, not all mixers can be referred to as “powered” because they are plugged in before working.
+However, not all mixers can be referred to as “powered” because they can’t work without a power amp.
 If you have a standard mixer, you will still need a power amplifier to power the passive speakers.
 Otherwise, you will need to have powered speakers to connect to the mixer.

 How To Connect 4 Powered Speakers To A Mixer

 There are two ways you can use to connect four powered speakers to a mixer.
 The easiest and most effective is to connect two powered speakers to the Main out—one to the left and one to the right out of the mixer.
 Once the two speakers are connected, the other two are daisy-chained together.

 The other option is to connect two speakers to the Main out and the other two to the SUB OUT channel.
 However, this method is much more complicated as you need to control four different volume controls, one for each speaker.